michaltakac/xr-lang/project-vision.md

 ### Interactive Compiler System

+This visual shader compiler implements Bret Victor's principle that "we need to understand what the code is doing.
+Visualize data, not code.
+Dynamic behavior, not static structure."
+By creating 3D representations of shader nodes that compile to executable code, we bridge the gap between visual thinking and textual programming.

+The system demonstrates "controlled runtime modifications" as described in Common Lisp research, where "implementations create static code" while leaving "place for controlled runtime modifications (for example by using a runtime compiler, loading code, evaluating code, replacing code, ...)"

+**Inspired by:**
+- Visual programming languages like Max/MSP and Blender's shader nodes
+- Bret Victor's "Inventing on Principle" demonstrations of immediate visual feedback
+- Smalltalk's image-based development where code and environment are unified

+**Sources:**
+- Victor, Bret.
+"Inventing on Principle" CUSEC 2012 keynote
+- Visual programming research in creative coding environments
+- Real-time shader compilation techniques in modern graphics engines

 ```lisp
 ; Example: Visual shader compiler that generates WGSL from 3D node graphs
 (defmacro visual-shader-compiler []